Aayushs1602/book-review-api/README.md

 ### 🧠 Design Notes

--Users can only post one review per book
+- Users can only post one review per book
--All POST/PUT/DELETE routes require authentication (Bearer <JWT token>) -Tokens are generated using jsonwebtoken and stored client-side -Passwords are hashed using bcrypt before storage -Pagination supported via query params (?page=1&limit=5) -Search supports partial, case-insensitive matching on title/author
+- All POST/PUT/DELETE routes require authentication (Bearer <JWT token>)
+- Tokens are generated using jsonwebtoken and stored client-side
+- Passwords are hashed using bcrypt before storage
+- Pagination supported via query params (?page=1&limit=5)
+- Search supports partial, case-insensitive matching on title/author